luau-lang/luau/rfcs/config-luaurc.md

 .luaurc is a JSON file that can also contain comments and trailing commas.
 The file can have the following keys:

 - `"mode"`: type checking mode, can be one of "nocheck", "nonstrict", "strict"
-- `"language"`: legacy specification of type checking mode, contains `"mode"` key - e.g. `{ "language": { "mode": "strict" } }`.
-Supported for backwards compatibility with existing .robloxrc files.
-- `"lint"`: linting settings; points to an object that contains keys corresponding to the names of linting rules (see https://luau-lang.org/lint) or `"*"` that means "all rules"; the values must be one of "disabled", "enabled", "fatal".
+- `"lint"`: lints to enable; points to an array of string literals that correspond to the names of linting rules (see https://luau-lang.org/lint), or `"*"` that means "all rules"
+- `"nolint"`: lints to disable; points to an array of string literals or `"*"`
+- `"lintErrors"`: a boolean that controls whether lint issues are reported as errors or warnings (off by default)
+- `"typeErrors"`: a boolean that controls whether type issues are reported as errors or warnings (on by default)
 - `"globals"`: extra global values; points to an array of strings where each string names a global that the type checker and linter must assume is valid and of type `any`

 Example of a valid .luaurc file: